Leyber91/WirthForge_wiki/core-documents/ux/WF-UX-005-ONBOARDING-AND-EDUCATION.md

 User Testing & Iteration – This section focuses on how the onboarding experience will be evaluated and improved over time.
 It defines usability testing protocols (both internal tests with team members and external beta user feedback loops) to catch any confusing steps or pain points in the tutorials.
 We specify metrics for learning effectiveness – for instance, does the user correctly use a feature after the tutorial, or do they seek help? – and how to measure them (like embedding optional quizzes or tracking feature usage after onboarding).
 We also cover drop-off analysis, identifying if/where users quit the onboarding early, and using that data to optimize the flow (e.g., if many users drop at a certain step, we revisit or simplify it).
 Additionally, an A/B testing framework is outlined, where different onboarding variants can be tested (perhaps one version with a longer tutorial vs. one with a shorter tutorial plus reference material) to see which yields better engagement and retention.
 This section ensures the onboarding remains effective as the user base grows and diversifies.

 🎯 Generated Assets Inventory
-Mermaid Diagrams (3)

-Onboarding Flow Diagram: A flowchart of the first-time user journey, branching by performance tier and including community integration logic.

-Learning Path Progression: A visual diagram of progressive tutorial levels corresponding to WIRTHFORGE’s five user levels, showing unlock sequence and relationships.

-Success Metrics Sequence: A sequence diagram illustrating how tutorial completion and drop-off metrics are captured and processed.

-JSON Schemas (3)

-Tutorial Definition Schema: JSON structure defining tutorial content (steps, actions, and completion criteria).

-Progress Tracking Schema: JSON format for storing a user’s onboarding/tutorial progress and performance metrics.

-Help Content Schema: JSON structure for in-app help topics, tooltips, FAQs, including offline content and placeholders for video links or prompts.

-Code Snippets (4)

-Tutorial Step UI Component (React/TypeScript): Example code for a front-end component that renders a tutorial step with content and handles user actions.

-Progress Tracker Module: Pseudocode for a module that records tutorial progress, saves state locally, and checks completion criteria.

-Help Tooltip System: Snippet showing how contextual tooltips or help pop-ups are triggered and displayed based on user actions or system state.

-AI Video Generation Prompt: Example integration of Sora AI video service, demonstrating how a text prompt for a tutorial video can be programmatically generated and a video retrieved for the user.

-Test Suites (3)

-Onboarding Flow Tests: Automated tests simulating a new user going through the FTUX, verifying each step completes and the final state is achieved.

-Learning Validation Tests: Tests to ensure that after completing tutorials, certain user capabilities or knowledge can be observed (e.g., user can successfully perform a task unaided, or appropriate state flags are set).
-Also includes verifying that tutorial progression (level unlocks) behaves as expected.

-Usability & Metrics Tests: Suites focusing on telemetry – e.g., ensuring that drop-off events are logged when a user quits early, that completion times are recorded, and that no step exceeds target duration.
-May also test variants of the onboarding for A/B comparison data logging.

-✅ Asset Status Summary: All 13 required assets have been generated and embedded in this document.

-3 Mermaid diagrams illustrating onboarding logic, user progression, and metrics collection

-3 JSON schema examples covering tutorials, progress tracking, and help content

-4 code snippets demonstrating key components and integrations (UI, tracking, help, AI video)

-3 test suite excerpts covering functionality, learning outcomes, and analytics All assets align with WIRTHFORGE’s principles (local-first operation, energy-truth in visuals, progressive enhancement, and accessibility).
+## Mermaid Diagrams (3)

+**Onboarding Flow Diagram:** A flowchart of the first-time user journey, branching by performance tier and including community integration logic.
+- 📁 File: `assets/diagrams/WF-UX-005/onboarding-flow.md`
+- ✅ Status: Complete

+**Learning Path Progression:** A visual diagram of progressive tutorial levels corresponding to WIRTHFORGE's five user levels, showing unlock sequence and relationships.
+- 📁 File: `assets/diagrams/WF-UX-005/learning-paths.md`
+- ✅ Status: Complete

+**Success Metrics Sequence:** A sequence diagram illustrating how tutorial completion and drop-off metrics are captured and processed.
+- 📁 File: `assets/diagrams/WF-UX-005/success-metrics.md`
+- ✅ Status: Complete

+## JSON Schemas (3)

+**Tutorial Definition Schema:** JSON structure defining tutorial content (steps, actions, and completion criteria).
+- 📁 File: `assets/schemas/WF-UX-005/tutorial-definitions.json`
+- ✅ Status: Complete

+**Progress Tracking Schema:** JSON format for storing a user's onboarding/tutorial progress and performance metrics.
+- 📁 File: `assets/schemas/WF-UX-005/progress-tracking.json`
+- ✅ Status: Complete

+**Help Content Schema:** JSON structure for in-app help topics, tooltips, FAQs, including offline content and placeholders for video links or prompts.
+- 📁 File: `assets/schemas/WF-UX-005/help-content.json`
+- ✅ Status: Complete

+## Code Components (4)

+**Tutorial Step UI Component (React/TypeScript):** Interactive tutorial system with progressive disclosure, accessibility support, and hardware tier adaptation.
+- 📁 File: `assets/code/WF-UX-005/tutorial-components.tsx`
+- ✅ Status: Complete

+**Progress Tracker Module:** Local-first progress tracking with offline storage, session management, and analytics event logging.
+- 📁 File: `assets/code/WF-UX-005/progress-tracker.ts`
+- ✅ Status: Complete

+**Help System:** Contextual help with tooltips, smart hints, FAQ search, and video tutorial playback with offline fallback.
+- 📁 File: `assets/code/WF-UX-005/help-system.ts`
+- ✅ Status: Complete

+**AI Video Integration:** Integration with AI video generation services (Sora, Runway) with local caching and prompt enhancement.
+- 📁 File: `assets/code/WF-UX-005/ai-video-integration.ts`
+- ✅ Status: Complete

+## Test Suites (3)

+**Onboarding Flow Tests:** Automated tests simulating a new user going through the FTUX, verifying each step completes and the final state is achieved.
+- 📁 File: `assets/tests/WF-UX-005/onboarding-flow.test.js`
+- ✅ Status: Complete

+**Learning Validation Tests:** Tests to ensure that after completing tutorials, certain user capabilities or knowledge can be observed and tutorial progression behaves as expected.
+- 📁 File: `assets/tests/WF-UX-005/learning-validation.test.js`
+- ✅ Status: Complete

+**Usability & Metrics Tests:** Suites focusing on telemetry, drop-off analysis, completion times, and A/B testing framework validation.
+- 📁 File: `assets/tests/WF-UX-005/usability-metrics.test.js`
+- ✅ Status: Complete

+## 🎯 Implementation Status Summary

+✅ **All 13 required assets have been generated and are ready for implementation.**

+- **3 Mermaid diagrams** illustrating onboarding logic, user progression, and metrics collection
+- **3 JSON schema examples** covering tutorials, progress tracking, and help content
+- **4 code components** demonstrating key functionality (UI, tracking, help, AI video)
+- **3 test suite implementations** covering functionality, learning outcomes, and analytics

+All assets align with WIRTHFORGE's principles (local-first operation, energy-truth in visuals, progressive enhancement, and accessibility).
 They serve as both design artifacts and starting points for implementation.

 Onboarding Flow Design